kabc4/MindSpore/README.md

 # MindSpore
-Model Innovation and Analysis Based on MindSpore
+Model Innovation and Analysis Based on MindSpore, A project focused on MindSpore.